stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 But in Stan, particularly for reverse mode, we need to keep memory around even if it's only temporary for when we call the gradient calculations in the reverse pass.
 And since memory for reverse mode is stored in our arena allocator no copying happens in the first place.

-Functions for Stan math's reverse mode autodiff should use [_perfect forwarding_](https://drewcampbell92.medium.com/understanding-move-semantics-and-perfect-forwarding-part-3-65575d523ff8) arguments.
-This arguments are a template parameter with `&&` next to them.
+Functions for Stan Math's reverse mode autodiff should use [_perfect forwarding_](https://drewcampbell92.medium.com/understanding-move-semantics-and-perfect-forwarding-part-3-65575d523ff8) arguments.
+Perfect forwarding arguments use a template parameter wit no attributes such as `const` and `volatile` and have a double ampersand `&&` next to them.

 ```c++
   template <typename T>